Logo

 Can Parents Stay?

-Parents are not allowed in the music rooms during lesson time as children focus better and relax easier when they are free to be independent.
+For safeguarding reasons, parents are not allowed in the music rooms during lesson time.
+Children also focus better and relax easier when they are free to be independent.

 Please do not worry if your child is a little nervous, our staff are completely adept in making them feel comfortable and happy very quickly.